-Two-time New York Times best-selling cookbook authors Michelle Tam and Henry Fong are the critically acclaimed husband-and-wife team behind Nom Nom Paleo, the Saveur Award winning food blog and Webby Award winning cooking app.
+Two-time New York Times best-selling cookbook authors Michelle Tam and Henry Fong are the critically acclaimed husband-and-wife team behind Nom Nom Paleo, the Saveur Award winning food blog opens in a new tab and Webby Award winning cooking app opens in a new tab.
 Their debut cookbook, Nom Nom Paleo: Food for Humans, was nominated for a James Beard Foundation Award, and their second cookbook, Ready or Not!: 150+ Make Ahead, Make-Over, and Make-Now Recipes by Nom Nom Paleo, is available now wherever books are sold.

 I’m so excited to partner with Whole Foods Market all through January to showcase the paleo lifestyle.
 I love shopping at Whole Foods Market, and I can’t wait to share tips and tricks on how to make paleo fun, simple and nomtastic.
-Follow along on my blog, Instagram, Facebook, Pinterest and Twitter, and use the hashtags #FeedYourResolution and #nomnompaleo, so I can see and share all the ways you’re shopping and cooking along with me!
+Follow along on my blog opens in a new tab, Instagram opens in a new tab, Facebook opens in a new tab, Pinterest opens in a new tab and Twitter opens in a new tab, and use the hashtags #FeedYourResolution and #nomnompaleo, so I can see and share all the ways you’re shopping and cooking along with me!

 No one wants to eat bland or boring paleo food, least of all me.
 But like most folks, I’ve got a pretty busy life, and I can’t spend hours in the kitchen slaving over a meal.
 So the trick is to coax the most deliciousness out of our food with as little time and effort as possible.
 And as long as paleo continues to be both delicious and fun, it’s easy for me to stay committed to this way of eating.
-That’s why my cookbooks, blog and app are filled with tons of photos, step-by-step recipes and cheeky cartoons that show folks exactly how to get lip-smacking, nomtastic meals on the table with minimal fuss.
+That’s why my cookbooks opens in a new tab, blog opens in a new tab and app opens in a new tab are filled with tons of photos, step-by-step recipes and cheeky cartoons that show folks exactly how to get lip-smacking, nomtastic meals on the table with minimal fuss.

 To help boost your kitchen mojo, I’ve compiled my favorite paleo cooking hacks, so you can get umami-packed meals on the table in a flash: